Historically, it hasn’t always been possible to grow fresh vegetables throughout the year.

 Fermentation also creates an environment that allows other friendly bacteria to thrive and multiply.
 These include probiotics, which are live microorganisms that offer health benefits when consumed in large amounts (

-In fact, they’re linked to protection from or improvements in several conditions, including:
+In fact, they’re linked to the prevention and treatment of several conditions, including:

 - certain types of cancer (